benjaminjcash/fridge-inventory-tracker/README.md

 - Machine learning / AI could be utilized here by analyzing historical data on which foods you buy and when.
 After time, a shopping list could be automatically generated each week.

 ## Technologies
-- The application will use the MERN stack:
+- The application will use the MERN stack, and is a *single page application*:
     - web server built with Node.js and Express
     - Barcode Scanner: Quagga
     - UPC API: UPC Item Database